List of JVM bytecode instructions

-This is a list of the instructions that make up the Java bytecode, an abstract machine language that is ultimately executed by the Java virtual machine.
-The Java bytecode is generated from languages running on the Java Platform, most notably the Java programming language.
+This is a list of the instructions that make up JVM bytecode, the abstract machine language that is executed by the Java virtual machine.
+JVM bytecode is emitted by compilers made for languages running on the Java Platform, most notably Java.

+JVM bytecode makes up the instruction contents of methods.
+When executed, each method is allocated its own frame with a stack, local variable registers, and other data.
+Most instructions operate on one or more stack values and place their output onto the stack.

 Note that any referenced "value" refers to a 32-bit int as per the Java instruction set.